-The Balance Sheet, as set out on page 33, shows the value as at the Balance Sheet date of the Councils assets and liabilities.
-The net assets of the Council (assets less liabilities) are matched by the reserves held by the Authority.
+The Balance Sheet, as set out on page 33, shows the value as at the Balance Sheet date of Mid and East Antrim Borough Council's assets and liabilities.
+The net assets of the Council (assets less liabilities) are matched by the reserves held by the Council.
 Reserves are reported in two categories.
-The first category of reserves are usable reserves, ie those reserves that the Council may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve that may only be used to fund capital expenditure or repay debt).
+The first category of reserves are usable reserves, i.e. those reserves that the Council may use to provide services, subject to the need to maintain a prudent level of reserves and any statutory limitations on their use (for example the Capital Receipts Reserve that may only be used to fund capital expenditure or repay debt).
 The second category of reserves are those that the authority is not able to use to provide services.
 This category of reserves includes reserves that hold unrealised gains and losses (for example the Revaluation Reserve), where amounts would only become available to provide services if the assets are sold; and reserves that hold timing differences shown in the Movement in Reserves Statement line 'Adjustments between accounting basis and funding basis under regulations'.